H3llKa1ser/B00t2R00t/Privilege Escalation/Windows/Saved Windows Credentials.md

+# Saved Windows Credentials

-# Command:
+## Command:

-### cmdkey /list
+    cmdkey /list

-## If you find credentials, you can use them like: runas /savecred /user:admin cmd.exe
+## If you find credentials, you can use them like:

+    runas /savecred /user:admin cmd.exe